SoFi Technologies, Inc.

 Investment Risk Disclosure

-Volatility Risk: SOFI exhibits substantial volatility risk given its beta of 1.932, indicating it is approximately 93% more volatile than the broader market.
-This elevated sensitivity is further evidenced by a significant one-year maximum drawdown of -47.31%, underscoring its potential for steep price declines during market downturns.
+Volatility Risk: SOFI exhibits extremely high volatility risk, with a beta of 2.178 indicating it is more than twice as volatile as the broader market.
+This is further evidenced by its substantial one-year maximum drawdown of -40.08%, which highlights significant price erosion potential during market downturns.
+This elevated volatility profile makes the stock unsuitable for risk-averse investors.

 FAQs